 It all started when I noticed some flurries of discussion on eGullet about "French macarons".
 The descriptions were enticing (I'm a sucker for recommendations of well-executed patisserie) and I was off to Paris – a lucky coincidence.
 It was 2004.
 At Ladurée I bought a massive box of the things.
 Colourful, beautiful, memorable (and not just because the sales assistant had flirted outrageously).
 And delicious.

 April 28 2010 marked the debut of my own macarons in a shop display case, but problems meant that production had to be suspended.
-I'm now considering other options.
-There's now a dedicated page for Macarons by Duncan, where updates and info will be posted.
+In July 2010 I started making macarons again, this time for Liaison Café in Melbourne, and after a fantastic macaron season, I flopped exhaustedly into my sofa at the end of 2010.
+There’s a dedicated page for Macarons by Duncan, where you can see how exciting and crazy that season was.
 Just click on the Macarons by Duncan logo.

 My public macaron profile started at the first food bloggers' banquet in Melbourne.
 I took along salted caramel macarons (a little runny), and was surprised at how well they were received.
 I then wrote this series of articles, La Macaronicité, published here in December 2007.